Our Community Program Method

 Mandatory Attendance Program

-- A full-time program coordinator is assisted, as required, by a roster of part-time specialists in designing and implementing individualized cognitive/behavioural services, addressing targeted risk areas for referred young people.
+- A full-time program coordinator is assisted, as required, by a roster of in-house support specialists in designing and implementing co-ed, individualized cognitive/behavioural services, addressing targeted risk areas for referred young people between the ages of 12 and 17.
 The young person and the parents actively contribute to the development of a specific plan of care.

-- Referrals are forwarded by Probation Services, the Youth Justice Committee and the Crown Attorney as part of the Conferencing Program process.
+- Referrals are forwarded by Probation Services and the Youth Mental Health Services as part of the Youth Justice Committee and the Crown Attorney as part of the Conferencing Program process.

 - Initiated in September 2004 at the request of the Upper Canada District School Board.

-- A specialized school program for “hard to serve” young people between the ages of 12 and 18.
+- Formerly known as Section 23, this specialized school program is aimed at “hard to serve” young people between the ages of 12 and 18 with social, emotional and behavioural needs that are impeding their progress in regular academic settings.

-- The program is a joint venture as per the contractual agreement between Laurencrest Youth Services Inc. and the School Board.
+- The program is a joint venture as per the contractual agreement between Laurencrest Youth Services Inc. and the UCDSB.
 Laurencrest receives funding for their participation from the Ministry of Health and Long-Term Care.

 - The UCDSB provides a qualified special education teacher to support the delivery of academic courses in accordance with the Ministry of Education’s curriculum.
 Laurencrest Youth Services Inc. provides educational/clinical management as well as a full-time Educational Support Worker in the implementation of the care and treatment component of the program.